bellateixeira/Ventaura/README.md

 **Overview**

 The Ventaura application consists of two main parts: a backend (ASP.NET Core) and a frontend (React).
 The backend provides a RESTful API for user management, event retrieval and merging, geocoding, and event ranking.
-It connects to external services (such as Ticketmaster and Amadeus APIs) and a PostgreSQL database (Supabase) to store user data and host events.
+It connects to external services (such as Ticketmaster and Yelp APIs) and a PostgreSQL database (Supabase) to store user data and host events.
 The frontend consumes the backend API to deliver a responsive, user-friendly interface for viewing and interacting with events.

 **Technologies Used**